apache/openwebbeans/readme/README_M4.txt

 Welcome!
 Thanks for downloading and using OpenWebBeans.
 This document is a "Getting Started Guide" for OpenWebBeans.

 This document is based on the M4 release of the OpenWebBeans.
-M4 version is so closer to the full implementation of the JSR-299 and it is very stable.

 NOTE : Final release version of OpenWebBeans will be 1.0.0.

 --------------------------------
-What is an OpenWebBeans?
+What is Apache  OpenWebBeans?
 --------------------------------
-OpenWebBeans is an ASL-License implementation of the JSR-299, Contexts and Dependency Injection for the Java EE platform.
+OpenWebBeans is an ASL 2.0-licensed implementation of the JSR-299, Contexts and Dependency Injection for the Java EE platform.

-Project web page could be found at the URL :
+Project's web page can be found at:
 "http://openwebbeans.apache.org"

 --------------------------------
 OpenWebBeans M4 Release Features
 --------------------------------

-- M4 Release Supports the followings
+- M4 release supports the following features
 -----------------------------------
 * Managed Beans Support
 * Session Beans Support (via Embeddable OpenEJB container in Tomcat)